awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 ## View status checks<a name="viewing_status"></a>

-Amazon EC2 provides you with several ways to view and work with status checks\.
+You can view and work with status checks using the Amazon EC2 console or the AWS CLI\.

 ### View status using the console<a name="viewing_status-new-console"></a>

-You can view status checks by using the AWS Management Console\.
+To view status checks using the Amazon EC2 console, perform the following steps\.

 ------
 #### [ New console ]